fabkho/arc_boosts/spotify/README.md

 ### Add Spotify Arc

-1. Go the the [source folder](/src) and copy the content of styles.css and paste it into the styles.css file of your new boost.
+1. Go the [source folder](/src) and copy the content of styles.css and paste it into the styles.css file of your new boost.
 2. Next do the same for the content.js file.
 3. You're done!
 Enjoy 👋